-Then, once you’ve gathered your stuff, you can plan out your budget.
+Then, once you’ve gathered your resources, you can plan out your budget by paycheck.

-1. Write down each time you will be paid and for how much money
+1. Mark on your calendar each time you will be paid and for how much money

-2. Write down each time you have a bill and for how much money
+2. Record each time you have a bill due and for how much money on your calendar

 It should look like this:

-After you’ve filled out your calendar, you can:
+After you’ve filled out your budget by paycheck calendar, you can: